 SeaLink

-Firstly, Sealink is ideal if you are a pedestrian.
-The crossing takes only 20 minutes.
-It is possible to buy a return ticket online for only $30.
-There’s no need to plan too far in advance as ferries run approximately every hour and can also be booked directly at the Townsville terminal.
+The first company, Sealink, is ideal if you are a pedestrian.
+The crossing only takes 20 minutes.
+You can buy a return ticket for only $36 ($34 if you buy online).
+If you’re not sure of your departure time, don’t worry!
+Ferries run approximately every hour and can also be booked directly at the Townsville Terminal.

 Magnetic Island Ferries

-Magnetic Island Ferries is the second company, it is ideal if you want to take your car across.
+Magnetic Island Ferries is the second company, and it is ideal if you want to travel with your car.
 This option takes 40 minutes for the crossing.
-Ferries are a little less frequent (every two hours) and will need to be booked in advance, online.
-It costs $206 for a return trip with a standard car.
-This price also includes the driver.
-This will also mean you won’t need to rent a car once you reach the island.
+Ferries are a little less frequent (every two hours) and will need to be booked in advance.

 Rent a car

-Understandably, this is the most comfortable and quickest way to explore the island.
-I personally chose to rent an SUV with Sealink and paid $90 for 24 hours which turns out cheaper than bringing your own car by ferry.
-Thanks to this SUV, I was able to travel the whole island as the western part of the island is restricted to roads only accessible only by SUV and 4WD.
+Unsurprisingly, this is the most comfortable and fastest way to explore the island.
+You can rent an SUV with Sealink for $100 for 24 hours (which is cheaper than bringing your own car by ferry).
+Thanks to the SUV, you will be able to explore the whole island, as the western part of the island is made up of sand roads accessible only by SUV and 4WD.

-Note that for more fun, you can hire the “Barbie car” or the “topless car” which are tiny, almost toy-like colourful convertible cars.
-Unfortunately, these are not permitted on all roads on the island as they are not 4WD but they are super fun.
+Note that for more fun, you can hire a “Barbie car” or “topless car” which are tiny, almost toy-like colourful convertible cars.
+(Unfortunately, these are not permitted on all roads on the island as they are not 4WD but they make for great pictures)

 Rent a bike

-If you are more sporty and the weather permits, renting a bike is an economical and comfortable option for getting around the island.
+If you are a sporty type and the weather permits, renting a bike is an economical and comfortable option for getting around the island.
 With the Fnf company, you can hire a bike for 24 hours for only $25.
-The island is relatively small, for example, you can get from Picnic Bay to Horseshoe Bay in 45 minutes.
+The island is relatively small – for example, you can get from Picnic Bay to Horseshoe Bay in just 45 minutes.
 Note, however, there are some roads on the island that have steep climbs.

 Use public transport

-Using public transport is the cheapest option for walking on the island.
-You can buy a day pass for $7 however, it requires plenty of time and patience as the busses are not very frequent.
-Busses are run by the SunBus company however, they only serve the eastern part of the island on the the “250” road.
-This includes all the important points between Picnic Bay and Horseshoe Bay but as mentioned, the bus only passes about once an hour so if you miss it, much of your island time will be wasted waiting on public transport.
+Using public transport is the cheapest option for getting around the island, apart from walking.
+You can buy a day pass for $7.60.
+However, it requires plenty of time and patience as the buses are not very frequent.
+Buses are run by the SunBus company but they only serve the eastern part of the island on the the “250” road.
+This includes all the important spots between Picnic Bay and Horseshoe Bay but the bus only goes about once an hour so if you miss it, much of your island time will be wasted waiting on public transport.

 Visit the island on foot

 The number 1 activity on the island is the “The forts walk” hike.
 It will allow you to see koalas in the wild.
-Make sure to look up nearer the top of the trees and nestled in the forks between the branches, you will likely find a sleeping koala.
-I personally observed ten koalas during this walk, including a mother with her baby.
+Make sure to look up nearer the top of the eucalyptus trees and nestled in the forks between the branches, you will likely find a sleeping koala.
 As a tip, don’t hesitate to ask other travellers you meet on the walk for advice.
 You will find everyone is happy to share the info on “where is the next koala?”

 Allow 90 minutes round trip for the full hike.
 At the end of this walk, you can climb into the old fort and then admire a superb panoramic view of the surrounding beaches.